jlarmstrongiv/create-vercel-http-server-handler/README.md

 ### My Philosophy

-While there are cases where following Vercel’s approach is beneficial, I disagree wih entirely dismissing these frameworks.
-With frameworks like Express.js, I can:
+While there are cases where following Vercel’s approach is beneficial, I disagree with entirely dismissing these frameworks.
+With frameworks like Express.js and Nest.js, I can:

 - keep my application portable among hosting providers (**_No vendor locking_**)
 - take advantage of the enormouse ecosystem of existing packages, tools, and features built around these frameworks, without reinventing the wheel each time (**_DRY_**)
-- reference many resources to learn, build, and bugfix my application in a large community (**_many resources_**)
+- reference many resources to learn, build, and bug fix my application in a large community (**_many resources_**)

-The main drawback† is a slightly longer coldstart time when initializing the framework.
+The main drawback† is a slightly longer cold start time when initializing the framework and risking the 50MB limit.
 This package caches your server so this delay will not be an issue in subsequent requests.

+## Use cases

+This package has three main helper functions:

+- createNextHandler (expessjs and nestjs)
+- createVercelHandler (nestjs)
+- createLambdaHandler (nestjs)

-## Quickstart
+## Next.js

 ### Install

-This quickstart assumes you bootstraped your function with `npx create-next-app project-name`.
+This quick start assumes you bootstrapped your function with `npx create-next-app project-name`.
 However, this package should work with any [Zero Config Deployments](https://vercel.com/blog/zero-config).

 Install this package via [npm](https://www.npmjs.com/package/create-vercel-http-server-handler), `npm install create-vercel-http-server-handler`